CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 However, this conflation of "longest" with "greatest proof-of-work" is false, and reaching consensus by purely selecting the longest chain is not safe.

-The difference is subtle, but in many common Blockchain designs, there may exist longer Proof-of-Work chains that contain far less work.
-This is due to the fact that Proof-of-Work consensus is a probabilistic process controlled by mining difficulty, mining difficulty is a function of timestamps, and hashrate is not constant.
+The difference is subtle, but in many common Blockchain designs, longer Proof-of-Work chains may exist that contain far less work.
+This is due to the fact that Proof-of-Work consensus is a probabilistic process controlled by mining difficulty.
+Mining difficulty is a function of timestamps, and hashrate is not constant.
 This 'length vs weight' misconception was present in Bitcoin's initial implementation and was quickly fixed early on in the history of the popular cryptocurrency's development.